-There is no country in the world that is not experiencing first-hand the drastic effects of climate change.
-Greenhouse gas emissions continue to rise and are now more than 50 percent higher than their 1990 level.
-Reusing of wastes as well as recycling them is one of the ways to attain this goal.
+No country in the world is not experiencing first-hand the drastic effects of climate change.
+Greenhouse gas emissions continue to rise and are now more than 50 per cent higher than their 1990 level.
+Reusing of wastes as well as recycling them, is one of the ways to attain this goal.

 In 17th of August 2017, the Kenyan government implemented the plastic ban.
 This ban influenced the importation, manufacture, and use of plastic bags all over the country.
 This ban has reduced the number of plastic being released to the environment.
 Moreover, there is still a long way to go.

 Under this goal, the Kenyan government aims at fostering the development of seas, oceans and marine resources through their conservation and sustainable use.
 In Kenya, several nongovernmental organisations have come up with initiatives to conserve the ocean and lakes.
 For instance, Sea Turtle Conservancy offers stewardship and management of turtles along the coastal region.

 Promote, protect, and restore the use of sustainable utilisation of terrestrial ecosystems by the administration of forests, combating diversification, halting, and reversing land degradation, and ending biodiversity loss.

 Without order, stability, human rights, and effective governance, based on the rule of law, a country cannot be developed sustainably.
 Some counties enjoy sustained levels of peace, security, and prosperity, while others fall into seemingly endless cycles of conflict and violence.
 To achieve justice and peace, these divisions should be resolved.